 Obstetrics and Gynecology: Frequently Asked Patient Safety Questions

-The responsibility for follow-up remains the same as for any tests ordered by the provider—all testing should have a tracking system.
-If results are not received within a reasonable time, contact the patient to see if the test was performed.
-The extent of provider responsibility for follow-up depends on whether it is a routine screening or a diagnostic test.
+The extent of practitioner responsibility for continued follow-up depends on whether it is a routine screening or a diagnostic test.
 If a screening test is ordered, a simple reminder may be considered a reasonable follow-up attempt.
-If the test is indicated due to abnormal signs or symptoms, however, as in the case of a diagnostic mammogram, the provider is obligated to continue with the follow-up procedures until the patient obtains the exam or evidence of informed refusal is documented.
-Detailed documentation is necessary for all follow-up attempts.
-See our article, “Informed Refusal,” and the form, “Refusal to Consent to Treatment, Medication, or Testing,” in our Informed Consent Sample Forms.
+If the test is indicated due to abnormal signs or symptoms, however, as in the case of a diagnostic mammogram, the practitioner is obligated to continue with the follow-up procedures until the patient obtains the exam or evidence of informed refusal is documented.

 The American College of Obstetricians and Gynecologists (ACOG) issued a policy statement on the obstetrician/gynecologist’s role in cosmetic procedures: “The obstetrician/gynecologist may provide services that fill a need not adequately met in commercial sites, provide safer or more efficacious treatments than those available in nonmedical settings, or provide services as a convenience to patients.
-Obstetrician/gynecologists who offer procedures typically provided by other specialists should possess an equivalent level of competence.1
+Obstetrician/gynecologists who offer procedures typically provided by other specialists should possess an equivalent level of competence.”1

 If your ob/gyn practice intends to offer cosmetic services, notify The Doctors Company to ensure professional liability coverage.